Libardo1/BioinformaticsPracticals/src/chapter1.rst

-contains several libraries with many R functions for analysing biological data sets such as microarray data; and the SeqinR library
+contains several libraries with many R functions for analysing biological data sets such as microarray data; and the SeqinR library (`pbil.univ-lyon1.fr/software/seqinr/home.php?lang=eng <http://pbil.univ-lyon1.fr/software/seqinr/home.php?lang=eng>`_), which contains R functions for obtaining sequences from DNA and protein sequence databases, and for analysing DNA and protein sequences.

-(`pbil.univ-lyon1.fr/software/seqinr <http://pbil.univ-lyon1.fr/software/seqinr>`_),
+The SeqinR R library should have already been installed on the computer that you are using for this practical (if you have not already installed the SeqinR R library, see `Chapter 0 <chapter0.html>`_).
-which contains R functions for obtaining sequences from DNA sequence databases, and for analysing DNA sequences.
+To use the SeqinR library in

-The SeqinR R library has already been installed on the computer that you are using for this practical.
-To use the SeqinR library in the R package, you need to load the SeqinR library into R (using the library() function in R):
+the R package, you need to load the SeqinR library into R (using the library() function in R):